 At Sova, our assessments are designed to ask less but learn more.
 You might be asked to undertake an ability, a personality, situational judgment (SJT) or video assessment.
 Alternatively, you might encounter a mixture of assessment types packaged together in one assessment, which has been designed for a specific role.

 In a blended assessment, you will encounter a mixture of assessment types packaged together in one assessment.
 This type of assessment has been designed for a specific role and organisation, and may include numerical, verbal and logical reasoning, alongside personality questions.

 Familiarise yourself with this type of assessment by completing some practice questions using our self-registration link.
 Please note that these questions are designed to give you an idea of the style and format of the questions you may face in a live assessment.
 As such, we do not disclose if questions have been answered correctly and no feedback is currently given.

 Tips for completing a blended assessment:

 In a situational judgement test, you will see short descriptions of scenarios that you’re likely to encounter in the role.
-These scenarios might be bought to life using imagery, video or animation.
+These scenarios might be brought to life using imagery, video or animation.
 In response to each scenario, you should choose a ‘Most Effective’ and ‘Least Effective’ response from three or four options.

 Tips for completing the SJT: